labgem/microscope-user-doc/docs/content/mage/info.rst

 It contains several buttons allowing access to different functionalities:

+* the first button allows to open the genomic object in the viewer
-* the sequence (nucleic and protein) of the genomic object
+* the second button allows to access the sequence (nucleic and protein) of the genomic object
-* the annotation history of the genomic object
+* the third button allows to access the annotation history of the genomic object
-* **5’/3’**: the sequence (nucleic and protein) of the genomic object
+* **5’/3’**: the nucleic sequence of the genomic object + the nucleic context
 * **TrEMBL alignments**: visualisation of the alignments with TrEMBL best hits
 * **SwissProt alignments**: visualisation of the alignments with SwissProt best hits
 * **Phyloprofile**: this tool provides a list of all CDSs (from all replicons) that have the same phylogenetic profile (presence/absence of homologue in others species) than the current genomic object.
 Note: query can be slow.
-* **PubMed**: this functionality opens a new window that shows the references that have been linked to this genomic object on PubMed
+* **PubMed**: this functionality opens a new window that shows the references that have been linked to this genomic object on PubMed (this button is not displayed if no reference are linked to this Genomic Object)
 * **KEGG**: this functionality opens the KEGG description corresponding to the annotated EC number(s)
 * **Brenda**: this functionality opens the Brenda entry corresponding to the annotated EC number(s)
 * **MicroCyc**: this functionality opens a new window showing information related to the genomic object in the MicroCyc database